Sebastián Pérez's Research Highligths

 • Camilo Gonzalez-Ruilova (postdoc DICYT/YEMS)

-• Fernando Castillo (Master's student USACH)
+• Fernando Castillo (masters, physics Usach)

-• Alma Vidal (undergrad, informatics engineering student USACH)
+• Alma Vidal (masters, informatics engineering Usach)

 Past:

-• Bayron Monsalvez (undergrad, computing student USACH)
+• Bayron Monsalvez (undergrad, computing Usach)

 • Felipe Alarcón (Master's student UChile).
 Then, obtained a PhD position at Michigan University.